 Paul is the President of Johnson C. Smith Theological Seminary, one of the 10 theological schools of the Presbyterian Church (U.S.A.).
 Paul preaches and teaches nationally, and is a contributing writer for the Presbyterian Outlook.

 He is an advisory board member for the Macedonian Ministry of Atlanta.
-He received degrees from Princeton University and Johnson C. Seminary, and is an Academic Fellow of the Ecumenical Institute at Bossey in Celilgny, Switzerland.
+He received degrees from Princeton University and Johnson C. Smith Seminary, and is an Academic Fellow of the Ecumenical Institute at Bossey in Celilgny, Switzerland.

 Ruth Faith Santana-Grace